What is Image-Based Sexual Assault?

 The laws surrounding image-based sexual assault vary by jurisdiction, but many countries have started to introduce legislation specifically targeting this issue.
 These laws typically aim to criminalise the distribution of intimate images without consent and provide support for victims to seek legal action against perpetrators.
 Penalties for offenders may include fines, imprisonment, or both, depending on the severity of the offense and the laws in place.

-In the UK, image-based sexual assault is illegal and as of 27th June 2023, ‘Abusers, predators and bitter ex-partners who share intimate images online without consent of those depicted will face jail time’ (Chalk et al.).
-The new amendments to the Online Safety Bill will protect victims of image-based sexual assault by changing current laws which require the prosecution to prove that perpetrators shared sexual images or films in order to cause distress.
+‘Abusers, predators and bitter ex-partners who share intimate images online without consent of those depicted will face jail time’ (Chalk et al.).
+These new amendments to the Online Safety Bill will protect victims of image-based sexual assault by changing current laws which require the prosecution to prove that perpetrators shared sexual images or films in order to cause distress.
 This change makes it easier to charge somebody for this crime and if found guilty, offenders will serve 6 months or more in custody.
 The law details that ‘where it is proven that a perpetrator also intended to cause distress, alarm or humiliation, or to obtain sexual gratification, they could face a 2-year prison term.
 Offenders found guilty of sharing the image for sexual gratification could also be placed on the sex offender register’ (Chalk et al.).

 Educating and Supporting Students